hpc-carpentry/hpc-carpentry.github.io/pages/curriculum-community-developer.md

 growth and success of all who are part of our organisation.
 We value a growth mindset in all that we do and strive to be always improving and evolving ourselves and our methodologies, being receptive to feedback, responsive, curious, and willing to learn.

-This is a remote position with compensation paid in USD XX-XX annually, negotiated commensurate with experience.
+This is a remote position.
+Compensation will be negotiated commensurate with experience.

 ## About Us
 We’re a [core team](https://carpentries.org/team/) of eleven staff and independent contractors, with a nine person Executive Council.